jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: FileInputStream and FileOutputStream are used without buffer.**
 **Problem:** With FileInputStream and FileOutputStream, file access is not buffered.
 The stream is read-from/written-to file byte by byte, where each operating system call has its overhead, which makes it slow.
 **Solution:** Use buffering to read/write a chunk of bytes at once with much lower overhead.
 Use BufferedOutput/InputStream which has a buffer size of 8 kB by default to write at once.
+Make sure to close (flush) a BufferedOutputStream after the last write, otherwise the last part may not be written to file.
 **Rule name:** BufferFileStreaming.
 **Example:**
 ```java